rajerai/learning-library/oci-library/oci-hol/virtual-cloud-networks/vcn/virtual-cloud-networks.md

     ![Create a VCN Configuration|Foobar](images/setupVCN3.png " ")

-4. Press the **Next** button at the bottom of the screen.
+4. Click the **Next** button at the bottom of the screen.

 5. Review your settings to be sure they are correct.
     ![Review CV Configuration](images/setupVCN4.png " ")

-6. Press the **Create** button to create the VCN.
+6. Click the **Create** button to create the VCN.
 It will take a moment to create the VCN and a progress screen will keep you apprised of the workflow.

     ![Workflow](images/workflow.png " ")